openedx-unsupported/edx-analytics-pipeline/docs/source/running_tasks.rst

 * It *does not* require the "enrollment-reports" section.
 That section is used to generate static CSV reports.
 * The interval here, should be the beginning of time essentially.
 It computes enrollment by observing state changes from the beginning of time.
 * ``$FROM_DATE`` can be any string that is accepted by the unix utility ``date``.
 Here are a few examples: "today", "yesterday", and "2016-05-01".
+* overwrite-mysql controls whether or not the MySQL tables are replaced in a transaction during processing.
+Set this flag if you are fully replacing the table, false (default) otherwise
+* overwrite-hive controls whether or not the Hive intermediate table metadata is removed and replaced during processing.
+Set this flag if you want the metadata to be fully recreated, false (default) otherwise

 Task
 ~~~~